CLIENT FEED BACK

 A & H Properties is a company that prides itself on the quality of our workmanship and determination to have affordable and competitive pricing while catering to our clients’ needs.
 We are a small business with the owners overseeing all of the ongoing work in the field, exceeding our clients’ expectations. providing management and inspection services in a range of property requirements, our firm is always one step ahead of the rest.

-Certified Home and Septic Sytem Testing,Inspection,Repair and Installation, Proerty Management, Water Testing, Radon Water and Air Testing, Thermal Camera Inspections, Carbon Monoxide Testing, Lead Paint Testing and, Roof Inspection, HUD 203K Consultation, Concrete Crack Repair, Bank and Morgage Company Property Preservation, House Jacking and * NOW MINIMAL IMPACT LOGGING*
+Certified Home and Septic Sytem Testing,Inspection,Repair and Installation, Proerty Management, Water Testing, Radon Water and Air Testing, Thermal Camera Inspections, Carbon Monoxide Testing, Lead Paint Testing and, Roof Inspection, HUD 203K Consultation, Concrete Crack Repair, Bank and Morgage Company Property Preservation.

 How Septic Aeration Works